 Our September rifle hunt is an eight day expedition.
-There will be six guests in camp.
-We hunt from a pre-set base camp and use a spike camp when necessary.
 From trailhead to camp is fifteen miles and the ride in takes five hours.
 Base camp is located at 7500 feet and most of the hunting takes place at 8500 to 10,000 feet.

-This is a physically demanding expedition that requires strenuous hiking at high elevations.
-We do not recommend this hunt to anyone that is not in excellent physical condition.
+This is a physically demanding hunt that requires strenuous hiking at high elevations.
+All hunting is self-guided and on foot.
+We do not recommend this expedition to anyone that is not in excellent physical condition.

 Hunt Dates: September 14th – 21st.
 Cost: $2500. per guest.